smarty-archives/go-aws-auth/README.md

 ### Contributing

-This library is nearing feature-complete and should work well for most common AWS interactions.
-Please feel free to contribute by forking, opening issues, submitting pull requests, etc. Thanks to all contributors!
-Can't wait until we hit 1.0!
+Please feel free to contribute!
+Bug fixes are more than welcome any time, as long as tests assert correct behavior.
+If you'd like to change an existing implementation or see a new feature, open an issue first so we can discuss it.
+Thanks to all contributors!